solus-project/ferryd/README.md

  - [ ] Get delta inclusion working
  - [ ] Mark failed deltas
  - [ ] Then have per-delta fire off sequential Index job for the entire repo (cheap enough)
+ - [ ] Handle garbage collection of deltas when including new delta
+ - [ ] Handle garbage collection of all deltas when removing a package
  - [ ] Add `clone` operation to clone one repo to another (optionally all or tip)
  - [ ] Add `pull` operation to pull from one repo into another (missing and mismatched)
  - [ ] Add delete operation to remove repo (unref cycle)